-The Rail Trail is one of Charlotte's most unique public spaces seamlessly combining the Blue Line with active pathways for walking, running, and biking.
-It has become the primary shared public space in South End and is a key element in realizing the ambition to "put pedestrians first" in the neighborhood.
+The Rail Trail is considered to be the premiere mobility corridor in the region seamlessly combining the Blue Line with active pathways for walking, running, and biking.
+It has become the primary shared public space in South End and is a key element in realizing the ambition to "Put People First" in the neighborhood.

-While the Rail Trail is highly successful and is a defining component of South End's sense of place, the Trail remains a work in progress.
-Opportunities exist throughout the Rail Trail for trail expansion, new connections, and additional amenities.
-In 2015, the Rail Trail Framework Plan envisioned the evolution of the corridor into a network of unique commons and activity areas.
-The Rail Trail Framework Plan identifies programming ideas, design guidelines, a management structure and funding strategies to guide the long-term development, governance and maintenance of the Trail.
+In 2015, the Rail Trail Framework Plan identified how to transform the corridor into a network of unique commons and activity areas and provides programming ideas, design guidelines, management structure and funding strategies to guide future development, governance and maintenance of the Trail.